socialchorus/superbolt/README.md

       HomewardBound.new(message).perform
     end

-Exceptions raised in the HomewardBound class above will not kill/exit the Superbolt app.
-Errors will be logged and the message will be left on the queue for future processing.
+Exceptions raised in the processing block will not exit the Superbolt app.
+Errors will be logged and the message will be put on an error queue with information about the exception raised.
+Those messages can be seen by accessing the related error queue:

+    error_queue = Superbolt::App.new('dorothy_inbox').error_queue
+    error_queue.all

+The error queue is a Superbolt::Queue and methods like #pop, #delete, and #[] are available to gather more data about the exceptions being raised.

+The app can be shutdown gracefully by sending a quit message to a special queue:

+    quit_queue = Superbolt::App.new('dorothy_inbox').quit_queue
+    quit_queue.push(message: 'for a deploy')

 ## Installation